jdcloudcom/en/documentation/Cloud-Security/Key-Management-Service/Pricing/Billing-Overview.md

 **Billing Overview**

-The KMS Key Management Service is free of charge during Beta.
-For specific charging time and charging standard, please refer to details of announcement.
+The KMS Key Management Service is free of charge provisionally.
+For specific charging time and standards, please refer to details of notice or announcement.